pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 t4.set_upstream(t3)
 {% endhighlight %}

-The complete script should look like this:
+The final script should look like this:

 {% highlight python %}
 from airflow import DAG